 How to Spot Financial Scams: A Guide

 Ever received a dubious-looking email that features a request to reply with your bank details?
-Or perhaps you’ve almost been duped when a convincing text, professing to be from Amazon a or another household name retailer, asked you to ‘click on this link’ and send over identifying personal information.
+Or perhaps you’ve almost been duped when a convincing text, professing to be from Amazon or another household name retailer, asked you to ‘click on this link’ and send over identifying personal information.

 Is it a ‘cold’ phone call, email, or text?